camunda-community-hub/path-syntax-translator/README.md

 Created by: Till Stadtler

+Test the BPMN Path Syntax Translator here: [BPMN Path Syntax Translator](https://camunda-community-hub.github.io/path-syntax-translator/)

-This tool offers the possiblility to design BPMN process with keyboard only!
+This tool offers the possiblility to design BPMN processes with keyboard only!
 Yeah!
 And you do not need to worry about the layout!
 Wuhuu!
 I created the BPMN Path Syntax based on the Sketch Miner Syntax, but I use different apporaches for fragments, gateway logic, and I extended it with a few features.

-This react app translates the BPMN Path Syntax into useful BPMN using bpmn.io libraries.
+This react app translates the BPMN Path Syntax into useful BPMN, using bpmn.io libraries.
 The BPMN Path Syntax is a feature-complete syntax to describe the process part of an xml-based BPMN process model.
 The layout is done with a the bpmn-auto-layout library from bpmn.io.

 ## BPMN Path Syntax

 The BPMN Path Syntax uses one happy path and diverting fragments to describe a BPMN process.
-Roughly, each line represents one element.
+Roughly speaking, each line represents one element.
 Sequence flows are added implicitely.
 This keeps the syntax short and easy to use.
-The syntax analyzes the position of a line in its context to induce if it is a start, intermediate or end event.
+The syntax analyzes the position of a line in its context to induce if an event is a start, intermediate or end event.

 ### Defining elements